How to Wipe Your Social Media Data and Start 2021 With a Clean Slate

 Ensure the box under ‘Personalize based on places you’ve been’ is unchecked.

-Be Careful What You’re Posting
+Be Careful about What You’re Posting

-You should be careful when you post information to your social media accounts.
+You should be careful when you post information on your social media accounts.
 Social media companies use these posts to gather information about you.
 The best way to limit the leaking of your personal data is to put as little of it out there as possible.

 Worried about your online security?
 You can order an intensive security audit here.